Israeli police find 'sufficient evidence' to indict Benjamin Netanyahu

 His coalition partners, so far, have backed him, saying they will not take down the government over a police conclusion.

-Earlier this week, Naftali Bennett, education minister and head of the right-wing Jewish Home party, said, "I wish from the depths of my heart that the PM will come out clean and will continue leading the State of Israel.
-An indictment sheet seems far away, and certainly one does not go for elections over (police) recommendations."
+Earlier this week, Education Minister and head of the right-wing Jewish Home party, Naftali Bennett, said, "I wish from the depths of my heart that the PM will come out clean and will continue leading the State of Israel.
+An indictment sheet seems far away, and certainly one does not go for elections over [police] recommendations."

-Echoing his position, Moshe Kahlon, finance minister and head of the center-right Kulanu party said, "Let the (police) recommendations be published.
+Echoing his position, Finance Minister and head of the center-right Kulanu party Moshe Kahlon said, "Let the [police] recommendations be published.
 We will not avoid a decision, but I'm telling you right now, by law, the law says until the stage of the attorney general, there is no need to deal with it at all."

 Both parties have enough seats in Netanyahu's 66-seat coalition to take down the government and force new elections.

-In an effort to deflect blame, Netanyahu has lashed out, attacking the police, the media, the opposition, and the left in rallies and on social media.
+In an effort to deflect blame, Netanyahu has lashed out, attacking the police, the media, the opposition and the left in rallies and on social media.
 He has often called the investigations against him "fake news," echoing the language of President Donald Trump.

 Last week, Israeli Police Chief Roni Alsheich, in an interview with Israel's Keshet news channel, said "powerful elements" were "sniffing" around investigators working on the Netanyahu cases.